Your Blood Sugar is Important

 However, when you combine the sugar in everything with high fructose corn syrup, fried foods, food additives, and all of the other toxic chemicals out there then you can see why this is a health crisis.

-Children out there are getting type 2 diabetes, becoming obese, and even getting heart disease at levels that were unheard of in our not-so-distant past.
+Children out there are getting type 2 diabetes, becoming obese, and other chronic illnesses that were unheard of in our not-so-distant past.
+There have also been skyrocketing rates of learning disabilities and mental illnesses, and many experts believe our inflammatory food supply may be playing a role.
 Type 2 Diabetes used to be called “adult onset diabetes” because it only happened in older people.

 Scientists are now calling Alzheimer’s Disease “type 3 diabetes” because the right amount of glucose getting into your brain directly affects cognition, and can even create lasting damage if not properly managed.